Fix: Application has been blocked from accessing graphics hardware

 Replacing RAM is generally an easy process

-Make sure you get the same type of RAM for your PC or Laptop.
-For example, if your computer uses DDR2 RAM, you should replace it with DDR2 RAM as well.
+Make sure to get the same type of RAM that your PC or laptop currently uses.
+For example, if your computer has DDR3 RAM, you should only replace it with another DDR3 stick.

-You can only install RAM in a limited number of sockets so consider using RAM sticks of greater memory.
+Computers only have a limited number of RAM slots, so consider getting higher-capacity RAM sticks if needed.

-1. Use a small vacuum cleaner to pick up as much dust as possible as soon as you open your PC or laptop.
+1. Use a small vacuum cleaner to remove as much dust as possible as soon as you open your PC or laptop.

 Downclocking the graphics card from Nvidia Control Panel